 Press (media) release

-St. Augustine Catholic High School will be participating in the National School Lunch Program (NSLP) and/or the SFSP Summer Lunch Program.
+St. Augustine Catholic High School participates in the National School Lunch Program (NSLP).
 As part of this program, St. Augustine Catholic High School will offer healthy meals every school day.
-NSLP Lunch will cost $4.00.
 Your children may qualify for free or reduced-price meals.
-Reduced-price meals cost [$0.40] for lunch.
+Reduced-price lunches cost $0.40 .

 Household size and income criteria are used to determine eligibility for free and reduced-price benefits if the household does not receive assistance or the children are not in the other categories mentioned above.
 Children can get free or reduced-price meals if the household’s gross income falls at or below the limits on the Federal Income Eligibility Guideline chart.

 To apply for free or reduced-price meals, households can fill out the application and return it to the school unless the household has already received notification that their children are approved for free meals this year.
 Application forms are being distributed to all households with a letter informing households of the availability of free and reduced-price meals for their children and what is required to complete on the application.
 Applications are also available www.staugustinehigh.com .

 Only one application is required for all children in the household and the information provided on the application will be used for the purpose of determining eligibility and verification of data.
 Applications may be verified at any time during the school year by the school or other program officials.
 An application for free or reduced-price benefits cannot be approved unless it contains complete eligibility information as indicated on the application and instructions.
 In the operation of child feeding programs, no child will be discriminated against because of race, sex, color, national origin, age, or disability.